candacelax/grounded-vision-parser/README.md

 ## Running the Project
 ### Eclipse
-Definitely the easiest way to edit and run the code.
+Definitely the easiest way to edit and run all of the Java code.
 #### Installation
 * requires java-oracle-8 (needs Java 8 ./jvm/java-8-openjdk-amd64)
 * http://ubuntuhandbook.org/index.php/2016/01/how-to-install-the-latest-eclipse-in-ubuntu-16-04-15-10/